cogment/cogment-doc/docs/reference/python.md

 ### `produce_observations(self, observations)`

 Method to send observations to actors.
-If called after receiving an event of type `EventType.ENDING`, the observation will be consired the final observation (equivalent to calling `end()`).
+If called after receiving an event of type `EventType.ENDING`, the observation will be considered the final observation (equivalent to calling `end()`).

 Parameters: